 |Dependents of all other student visa holders||40 hours per fortnight||N/A|

 How is 40 hours per fortnight calculated?

-A fortnight means a period of 14 days, starting on any Monday and ending on the second following Sunday.
-You may not work more than 40 hours in this period.
+A fortnight is a 14-day period which starts on a Monday and ends on a Sunday.
+You may not work more than 40 hours during any fortnight.

-For example, if a student worked the following numbers of hours:
+For example, if you worked the following hours: